al-caveman/cavemancms/content_raw/ontological_argument_godel/article.md

 text      :A property $b$ is good for $x$ if helps maximizing $x$'s
            survivability[detailselsewhere].

-[godel] didn't define what's positive.
+[godel:Gödel] didn't define what's positive.
 Some say he didn't because he felt it is subjectively/morally obvious.
 But I already did the work of objectively defining poisitive things, without needing the subjective/moral agreement.
 IMO it's easy to show what's _positive_ by linking it to _good_ as I did